rvalavi/blockCV/README.md

 ## Main features
-Compared to other available packages, **blockCV** provides more strategies and control over fold generation including:

 * There are three blocking methods: **buffers**, **spatial** and **clustering** blocks
 * Several ways to construct spatial blocks
 * The assignment of the spatial blocks to cross-validation folds can be done in three different ways: **random**, **systematic** and **checkerboard pattern**